open-telemetry/opentelemetry-collector-contrib/extension/storage/filestorage/README.md

 A value of zero will ignore transaction sizes.

 `compaction.cleanup_on_start` (default: false) - specifies if removal of compaction temporary files is performed on start.
-It will remove all the files in the compaction directory starting with tempdb, temp files will be left if a previous run of the process is killed while compacting.
+It will remove all temporary files in the compaction directory (those which start with `tempdb`), temp files will be left if a previous run of the process is killed while compacting.

 ### Rebound (online) compaction